 Microfinance products have slowly been growing since they first arrived in the late 1990s.
 But are they having the positive impact they should be having in underrepresented populations?
-Today, we’ll take a closer look at some interesting microfinance statistics to learn more about the state of the microfinance industry and where it’s headed in 2020.
+Today, we’ll take a closer look at some interesting microfinance statistics to learn more about the state of the microfinance industry and where it’s headed.

-The microfinance industry serviced 139.9 million borrowers in 2018.
+The microfinance industry serviced 200 million borrowers as of 2020.

-Four out of five microfinance borrowers in 2018 were women.
+Four out of five microfinance borrowers in 2020 were female.

 65% of microfinance borrowers live in rural areas where customers are unbanked or underbanked and traditional banking and lending is difficult or impossible.